-Markets 2 spaces per stall.
+r 1 Markets 2 spaces per stall.
 Higher parking provision would be desirable, at 2.5 spaces per stall, but needs to be considered in the context of the frequency of use and parking available in the area.
-Bulky Goods Retail Stores 1 space per 28m2 gross floor area.
+Bulky Goods Retail Stores 1 space per 28m gross floor area.
 Parking provision might be considered at a lower rate if supported by a traffic impact study.
-Landscape and Garden Supplies 1 space per 200m2 site area, within a minimum of 15 spaces.
-Milk bars, takeaway food shops and the like Drive-in or take-away food outlets: a) 12 spaces per 100m2 gross floor area b) With no on-site seating or drive- through facilities The greater of: 1 space per 5 seats (internal + external) or 1 space per 2 seats (internal seating only). c) With on-site seating but no drive- through facilities The greater of: 1 space per 2 seats (internal seating only) or 1 space per 3 seats (internal + external). d) With on-site seating and drive- through facilities Restaurants, cafes, coffee shops, For minor additions to existing new development a) General 1 space per 17m2 gross floor area. restaurants etc or conversion of existing premises to restaurants etc, a) General merit based assessment.
-For minor additions to existing shops or conversion of existing premises to shops, 1 space per 28m .
-Note: 1 space per 17m may be considered for reduction to 1 space per 26m , and 1 space per 28m b) If gross floor area less than 100m2 The parking provision in a) above is desirable but Council will consider a reduction if a parking study indicates that there is parking available in adjacent off-street or on-street parking areas at the time of trading of the proposed development. may be reduced to 1 space per 35m2 where development within 400m radius of a railway station ticket office. c) If proposed to operate outside of retail business hours The parking provision in a) above is desirable but Council will consider a reduction if a parking study indicates that there is parking available in adjacent off-street or on-street parking areas at the time of trading of the proposed development.
-The minimum parking to be provided is 1 space per 17m2 (the shops rate).
+Landscape and Garden Supplies 1 space per 200m site area, within a minimum of 15 spaces.
+Milk bars, takeaway food shops and the like Drive-in or take-away food outlets: a) 12 spaces per 100m2 gross floor area b) With no on-site seating or drive- through facilities The greater of: 1 space per 5 seats (internal + external) or 1 space per 2 seats (internal seating only). c) With on-site seating but no drive- through facilities The greater of: 1 space per 2 seats (internal seating only) or 1 space per 3 seats (internal + external). d) With on-site seating and drive- through facilities Restaurants, cafes, coffee shops, new development New development relates to a new building or complex that is designed or designed to be adapted for a coffee shop, café or restaurant. a) General 1 space per 17m gross floor area.
+For minor additions to existing shops or conversion of existing premises to shops, 1 space per 28m . b) If gross floor area less than 100m The parking provision in a) above is desirable but Council will consider a reduction if a parking study indicates that there is parking available in adjacent off-street or on-street parking areas at the time of trading of the proposed development. c) If proposed to operate outside of retail business hours The parking provision in a) above is desirable but Council will consider a reduction if a parking study indicates that there is parking available in adjacent off-street or on-street parking areas at the time of trading of the proposed development.
+The minimum parking to be provided is 1 space per 17m (the shops rate).
 Shop rate applicable if onsite car parking can be provided.